codenamejj/test_printf/README.md

-This is a test project.
-Nothing special about it
+This is a collaboration test project.
+Nothing special about it.